Standards, Regulations, and Laws

-The authors have taken some effort to ensure that these definitions can be applied to a broad set of use cases, i.e., definitions of identity for use within human and non-human (device) contexts.
-This treatment keeps some of the coverage at a high-level, causing the supporting examples to be quite helpful for providing a real-world abstraction of some concepts.
+The authors have made some effort to ensure that these definitions can be applied to a broad set of use cases, i.e., definitions of identity for use within human and non-human (device) contexts.
+This treatment keeps some of the coverage at a high level, causing the supporting examples to be quite helpful for providing a real-world abstraction of some concepts.
 That being said, this reader would have appreciated a few more examples to help support some of the definitions.

 The article only contains one figure, which is supportive of the concept it depicts.
 The document could be improved by using more illustrations to outline concepts.

+This document intends to provide authoritative definitions of terms and concepts, so other documents probably use this one as a reference document.
 The bibliography section is excellent and provides links to many other foundational documents in the contemporary identity-management space.
 Many of those references are freely available for download.
-This document intends to provide authoritative definitions of terms and concepts, so other documents probably use to this one as a reference document.

 A reader who needs a basic introduction to the common terms included in this document will find this material very helpful, as the terminology is very relevant in contemporary identity-management conversations.

-The more-seasoned reader will also find a useful reference document but may also wonder about the omission of terms such as persona , account , or authorization.
-It could be that these terms (and others?) might not fall within a strict scope of identity-management that the authors wished to cover in this document.
-Instead, those terms may fall under the category of access management , a closely connected but separate body of information security knowledge.
+The seasoned reader will also find this a useful reference document but may also wonder about omitting terms such as persona , account , or authorization .
+It could be that these terms might not fall within the strict scope of identity management that the authors wished to cover in this document.
+Instead, those terms may fall under the category of access management, a connected but separate body of information security knowledge.